 When your web design simplifies the entire checkout process and allows them to quickly make the payment rather than taking a long time to process every aspect, customers enjoy the easy-breezy experience.

 Websites that offer multiple payment options listed clearly in their design win the game as they do not give the customers any reason to leave a purchase unfinished.

 Leveraging the power of a good web design is necessary to survive in this era of ever-growing business trends.

-A company that devotes effort to provide a satisfying experience through every communication channel – be it social media, website, customer service calls or personal contact, manages to build a strong impression for itself.
+A company that devotes effort to providing a satisfying experience through every communication channel – be it social media, website, customer service calls or personal contact, manages to build a strong impression for itself.

-How have you optimised your web site’s design to improve the customers’ experience?
+How have you optimised your website’s design to improve the customers’ experience?
 Let me know in the comments below!

 Author Bio: Dennis Vu is the CEO and Co-founder of Ringblaze, a virtual business phone system company that helps teams to serve their customers better, anywhere.